-1 2 16 NCAC 06D .0501 is readopted with changes as published in 39 NCR 167-168 as follows: 3 SECTION .0500 - DEFINITIONS PROMOTION AND GRADUATION 4 5 16 NCAC 06D .0501 DEFINITIONS 6 As used in this Subchapter: Section, the following definitions apply: 7 (1) "adequate progress" shall mean student performance at or near grade level as indicated by stude 8 work, assessment data, and other evaluation information.
-9 (2) "focused intervention" shall mean help for students in attaining competency goals and objectives.
-The 10 help or assistance shall be based on a diagnosis of what the student knows and is able to do.
-The 11 strategies for helping the student shall be based on the diagnosis of the student's work.
-12 (3) "grade level proficiency" shall mean Level III or above on end of grade assessments in reading an 13 mathematics in grades 3 8.
-In grades K 2, teachers shall identify those students who are n 14 performing at grade level expectations.
-The levels of student performance shall be defined as follows 15 (a) "Level I" shall mean that the student fails to achieve at a basic level.
-Students performing 16 this level do not have sufficient mastery of knowledge and skills in this subject area to l 17 successful at the next grade level.
-18 (b) "Level II" shall mean that the student achieves at a basic level.
+1 16 NCAC 06D .0501 is readopted as published in 39 NCR 167-168 as follows: 2 3 SECTION .0500 - DEFINITIONS PROMOTION AND GRADUATION 4 5 16 NCAC 06D .0501 DEFINITIONS 6 As used in this Subchapter: Section, the following definitions apply: 7 (1) "a dequate progress" shall mean student performance at or near grade level as indicated by stude 8 work, assessment data, and other evaluation information.
+9 (2) "focused intervention" shall mean help for students in a ttaining competency goals and objectives.
+T 10 help or assistance shall be based on a diagnosis of what the student knows and is able to do.
+To 11 strategies for helping the student shall be based on the diagnosis of the student's work.
+12 (3) "grade level proficiency" shall mean Level III or a bove on end-of-grade a ssessments in reading a 13 mathematics in grades 3-8.
+In grades K-2, teachers shall identify those students who are n 14 performing at grade-level expectations.
+The levels of student performance shall be defined as follow 15 (a) "Level I" shall mean that the student fails to a chieve at a basic level.
+Students performing 16 this level do not have sufficient mastery of knowledge and skills in this subject area to 17 successful at the next grade level.
+18 (b) "Level II" shall mean that the student a chieves at a basic level.
 Students performing at the 19 level demonstrate inconsistent mastery of knowledge and skills in this subject area and a 20 minimally prepared to be successful at the next grade level.
 21 (c) "Level III" shall mean that the student achieves at a proficient level.
 Students performing 22 this level consistently demonstrate mastery of grade level subject matter and skills and a 23 well prepared for the next grade level.
 24 (d) "Level IV" shall mean that the student achieves at an advanced level.
-Students performing 25 this level consistently perform in a superior manner clearly beyond that required to l 26 proficient at grade level work.
-27 (4) "instructionally sound" shall mean a practice or strategy that reflects research findings and tl 28 achievement needs of students.
-The practice shall take into account student learning styles, effective 29 delivery of content and skills, diagnosis, monitoring, and evaluation.
+Students performing 25 this level consistently perform in a superior manner clearly beyond that required to 26 proficient at grade level work.
+27 (4) "instructionally sound" shall mean a practice or strategy that reflects research findings and the 28 achievement needs of students.
+The practice shall take into account student learning styles, effecti 29 delivery of content and skills, diagnosis, monitoring, and evaluation.
 30 (1) "Alternative assessment" is defined in G.S.
 115C-83.3.
-31 (2) "Career and technical education" or "CTE" means education designed to teach a set of technical 32 career-based skills, including agriculture, business and finance, family and consumer science, heal 33 science, information technology, marketing, technology, and industrial trades.
+31 (2) "Career and technical education" or "CTE" means education designed to teach a set of technical 32 career-based skills, including agriculture, business and finance, family and consumer science, hea 33 science, information technology, marketing, technology, and industrial trades.
 34 (3) "Child with a disability" is defined in G.S.
 115C-106.3(1).
-35 (4) "Content area" means a subject matter, academic discipline, or knowledge domain, such as a co 36 academic area, career and technical education, and or the arts.
+35 (4) "Content area" means a subject matter, academic discipline, or knowledge domain, such as a co 36 academic area, career and technical education, and the arts.